micheqn3/my-restaurant/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## My Restaurant

-This application contains a restaurant reservation app and is hosted on the local server using Express.
+This repository contains a restaurant reservation app and is hosted on the local server using Express.
 The form data is posted to the /api route and the first 5 reservations will be send to the tables list.
 All of the reservations after the first 5 will be sent to the waitlist.